Taking Care of Your Feet

 Keep your skin soft and smooth with a thin coat of skin lotion everywhere BUT between your toes.
 This prevents dry skin and cracking.
 If your feet tend to sweat, sprinkle on foot powder after applying lotion.

 Wear well fitting shoes and socks that protect your feet and toes, at all times.

 Never walk barefoot.
 Wear sturdy, comfortable shoes that protect your feet and fit properly.
+Look for shoes that will loosen to fit if your feet swell, have a wide front (toe box) and are comfortable as soon as you put them on.
 If you have flat feet, bunions, or hammertoes, you may need prescription shoes or shoe inserts.
-A foot doctor or shoe store that specializes in shoe fitting for people with diabetes can help make shoe recommendations and check if insurance will cover the costs.
+A foot doctor or shoe store that specializes in shoe fitting for people with diabetes can help make shoe recommendations.
+Check if insurance will cover the costs.